-Ingvar says that karma is a process rather than a concept and exists not only in human beings, but in all that exists: in the nature, in atoms, in whatever you can think of.
-When we do something, we cause a change, and the object of any of our actions, ourselves included, is not quite the same afterwards...
+Ingvar says that karma is a process rather than a concept and exists not only in human beings but in all that exists: in nature, in atoms, in whatever you can think of.
+When we do something, we cause a change, and the object of any of our actions, ourselves included, is not quite the same afterward...

 Karma – hugs or punishes?

 Is it possible to become free from karma?
 Or to relieve one’s fate?
 And what does this word originating from the ancient Indian philosophy even mean?
 I am about to unravel the secrets of karma with Ingvar Villido.
 The story was published in the Estonian journal “Üks“ in 2013.